GenealogyCollective/gprime-archive/README.md

  Translation of GTK elements to your language, with xx your language code; e.g. for Dutch you need language-pack-gnome-nl.
 The translation of the
- Gramps strings is included with the gramps source.

-The following packages are **STRONGLY RECOMMENDED** to be installed:
+The following packages are recommended:
 --------------------------------------------------------------------
 *  **osmgpsmap**